Duane Arnold Energy Center: Plant equipment

-DAEC has a single GE BWR-4 reactor with a Mark I containment.
-Twenty-four mechanical draft cooling towers utilized water from the Cedar River as a heat sink.
+DAEC has a single General Electric GE BWR-4 reactor with a Mark I containment.
+Twenty-four mechanical draft cooling towers used water from the Cedar River as a heat sink.
 Facilities exist to process all contaminated water onsite and the DAEC operates with a "zero release" policy to not discharge any contaminated water back to the Cedar River.
 Facilities exist on site for dry storage of spent fuel with capacity for the entire life of the plant (including license renewal).

 The site is scheduled for a 200 MW label capacity solar park with a 75 MW / 300 MWh (4-hour) battery by 2024.
 Lazard estimates that the wholesale price of replacement electricity will be $0.04/kWh, but a more realistic estimate that takes account of the 11.4% cost of capital reported by NextEra puts the wholesale price at $0.21/kWh, not including operating and decommissioning costs.

-Known Problems
+Known problems

 The Mark I containment was undersized in the original design; the Nuclear Regulatory Commission's Harold Denton estimated a 90% probability of explosive failure if the pressure containment system were ever needed in a severe accident.
 This design flaw may have been the reason that the tsunami in 2011 led to explosions and fire in Fukushima Daiichi nuclear disaster.

-Accident Analysis
+Accident analysis

 In 2010, the Nuclear Regulatory Commission estimated that the risk of an earthquake causing core damage to the reactor at Duane Arnold was 1 in 31,250 each year.

 In 2013, in response to the Fukushima Daiichi nuclear disaster, the Nuclear Regulatory Commission ordered Duane Arnold "to install a reliable hardened venting capability for pre-core damage and under severe accident conditions, including those involving a breach of the reactor vessel by molten core debris" due to the similarity in reactor design.